holderdeord/hdo-transcript-search/READNE.md

 ## webapp

-Start the webapp in dev mode:
+Start the webapp in dev mode (with elasticsearch):

     $ cd webapp
     $ npm install
     $ npm run dev
     # open your browser at http://localhost:7575/

+If you don't have elasticsearch, you can run the app with fake data:

+    $ fake=true npm run dev